jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 The __Provider Contract Implementation__ probably has its own dependencies, which will require its own __Test Doubles__.
 I have chosen not to include them in this example for now.

 <img src="/assets/CDCTesting5.png" alt="Provider Testing" width = "45%" align="center" style="padding-right: 35px;">

+### Potential Disconnect
 But there’s a possible disconnect.
 How do we know that the Consumer and Provider have the same interpretation of __Contract__ behaviors?
 How do we know that the __Test Doubles__ are emulating the __Contract__ with the same behaviors that the actual implementations in production will be using?
 The Consumer tests could be based upon false premises and rendering false positive results.

-I contemplated this possibility in [How Do We Know That Emulated Test Double Behavior Is Accurate?](https://jhumelsine.github.io/2024/07/02/test-doubles.html#how-do-we-know-that-emulated-test-double-behavior-is-accurate).
-A well-defined contract shouldn’t contain too much ambiguity, but what if the __Contract__ contains elements that are more dynamic, such as Strings or JSON structures?
+I contemplated this possibility in [How Do We Know That Emulated Test Double Behavior Is Accurate?](https://jhumelsine.github.io/2024/07/02/test-doubles.html#how-do-we-know-that-emulated-test-double-behavior-is-accurate) A well-defined contract shouldn’t contain too much ambiguity, but what if the __Contract__ contains elements that are more dynamic, such as Strings or JSON structures?
 The __Contract__ might describe the String format or JSON structure, but how do we know that the Provider has honored that description?
 What if the __Test Doubles__ emulate the dynamic data format and structure correctly, but the Provider does not honor the contract description?
 What if the Provider honors the contract description, but Consumer has misinterpreted it when emulating the Test Doubles?

-[Integration Testing](https://jhumelsine.github.io/2025/06/23/test-layers.html#integration--acceptance-tests-confirming-cooperation) can help identify these issues.
+[Integration Testing](https://jhumelsine.github.io/2025/06/23/test-layers.html#integration--acceptance-tests-confirming-cooperation) can help identify Contract consistency issues.
 This diagram integrates both elements into the same test:

 <img src="/assets/CDCTesting6.png" alt="Integrated Testing" width = "60%" align="center" style="padding-right: 35px;">

-There is no __Test Double__ for the __Contract__, since this test resolves the reference with the __Provider Contract Implementation__. __NOTE:__ If __Provider Contract Implementation__ had its own dependencies, then the __Integration Test Case__ would need to include them as well.
+There is no __Test Double__ for the __Contract__, since this test resolves the reference with the __Provider Contract Implementation__.

+__NOTE:__ If __Provider Contract Implementation__ had its own dependencies, then the __Integration Test Case__ would need to include them as well.

 While this would help identify any interpretation differences about the __Contract__ between the __Consumer__ and __Provider__ it comes at several costs:
-* Integration testing probably isn’t going to happen until both implementations have matured which means that any inconsistencies might occur later than earlier.
+* Integration testing probably isn’t going to happen until both implementations have matured which means that any inconsistencies might occur later making their resolution more costly than had they been identified earlier.
 * Since integration testing won’t cover all scenarios, the entire set of __Contract__ behaviors may not be confirmed.
 * If an inconsistency is found, it will take some debugging, since it may not be obvious where the __Contract__ inconsistency exists.

+### Contract Alignment
-Can we identify any __Contract__ issues sooner?
+Can we identify any __Contract__ issues sooner than through Integration Testing?

-Throughout this [Automated Testing](https://jhumelsine.github.io/3000/01/01/preface.html#automated-testing) series, I have advocated using tests as verifiable specifications for implementation behaviors within our own code, but Consumers can use tests as verifiable specifications for __Contracts__ implemented by Providers, that is, Contract-Driven Customer Testing.
+Throughout this [Automated Testing](https://jhumelsine.github.io/3000/01/01/preface.html#automated-testing) series, I have advocated using tests as verifiable specifications for implementation behaviors within our own code.
+But Consumers can use tests as verifiable specifications for __Contracts__ implemented by Providers, that is, Contract-Driven Customer Testing.

 Test Doubles still need to emulate dependency behaviors accurately.
 However, we can use CDC Testing techniques to codify that the production dependency behavior matches our emulated Test Double behaviors.
 We still must confirm that our Test Doubles are emulating confirmed dependency behaviors, but with CDC Testing we have more confidence that our assumptions about dependency behavior are accurate.